 What: Support for student-run Reading Groups.

-Aim: To enrich intellectual community among and for English majors and minors.
+Aim: To enrich intellectual community among and for English majors and minors and others.

 Funding: Students select the book; Critchett fund provides copies.
-Snacks and beverages available upon request.
-Faculty honorarium available when appropriate.
+Snack and beverage funds reimbursable upon request.
+Non-tenure-track faculty honorarium available, when appropriate.

 Writing Workshops for English Honors, Independent Study, and Capstone Students: